Smithfield, Birmingham: Smithfield Market

-Smithfield Market had also been a popular public meeting area with a notable event being the assembly of 5,000 black children for the Birmingham Street Robins' winter treat.
-They proceeded to march to the Drill Hall in Thorpe Street, where they drank tea, eat cakes and received Christmas gifts of fruit, clothing, books and toys, provided by numerous charitable organisations and individuals.
+Smithfield Market had also been a popular public meeting area with a notable event at Christmas 1902, being the assembly of more than 5,000 children for the Birmingham Street Robins' winter treat.
+They proceeded to march to the Drill Hall in Thorpe Street, where they drank tea, ate cakes and received Christmas gifts of fruit, clothing, books and toys, provided by numerous charitable organisations and individuals; the presence of "a dozen coloured people and 80 Italian children" was noted in the press.

 Transport

 Smithfield was also a tram terminus for the city.
 As congestion developed in Smithfield, it was decided that it should be moved to Station Street and in June 1885, work to do this commenced.

 The area at present

 Smithfield House viewed from Moat Lane car park, the former site of the market and manor.

 Today, the area has completely disappeared.
 Smithfield Markets expanded to become the Bull Ring Indoor Market was rebuilt and opened before the redevelopment of the Bullring Shopping Centre.
 Outdoor markets are held outside the entrance.
 The Bull Ring Rag Market was demolished as part of the development and a multi-storey car park was constructed.
 The markets adopted the name of the Bull Ring and lost the Smithfield name.
 The original site of the Smithfield market is now Moat Lane car park.
 Smithfield Street, which connected Bradford Street (then Moat Row) to Digbeth High Street was renamed Mill Lane.

 There are very few reminders of the existence of Smithfield.
 Smithfield House, an office building with ground floor retail, once occupied by Reddingtons Rare Records, bounded by Upper Mill Lane, Moat Lane and Digbeth High Street is directly opposite the site of the old market.
 Inside the new multi-storey car park on Pershore Street is a walkway called Smithfield Passage.

 The name of Moat Lane is a reference to the moat that once encircled the manor house on the site.